-At Fraunhofer ILT our experts use a broad portfolio of different amplifier designs based on Yb-doped crystals, including rod, INNOSLAB and Thin-Disk amplifiers.
-In general, the amplifiers are characterized by a very good beam quality and pulse quality close to bandwidth limit.
-The institute’s capabilities currently cover average powers of 1 W to kW-class, repetition rates from 10 kHz to 100 MHz and pulse energies of single μJ to 10 mJ.
-The following examples show the diversity of the ultrafast laser sources developed at Fraunhofer ILT.
+The Fraunhofer ILT experts use a broad portfolio of different laser amplifier designs based on Yb-doped crystals; depending on the average power, this includes rod, multi-rod, INNOSLAB and disk amplifiers.
+The amplifiers are characterized by diffraction-limited beam quality and bandwidth-limited pulse durations.
+With pulse durations of several 100 fs, the institute’s developments are addressing average powers from 1 W to 10 kW, repetition rates from 10 kHz to 100 MHz and pulse energies from 10 μJ to 10 mJ.